Rnt27/ImageClassification/README.md

 # ImageClassification
 Using python to implement multilayer perceptron and convolutional neural network in order to classify image data.

-See the final report for more information
+See the final report for more information.